kyma-project/kyma/docs/04-operation-guides/troubleshooting/eventing/evnt-05-fix-pending-messages.md

 #### Find the broken consumers using the NATS cli

-You must port-forward to a NATS replica:
+1. Port forward to a NATS replica:

 ```bash
 kubectl port-forward -n kyma-system eventing-nats-0 4222